VicCHILD

 VicCHILD is the Victorian Childhood Hearing Longitudinal Databank.

-It collects different information from children and their families to create a unique resource for advancing research in hearing loss.
+We collect different information from children and their families to create a unique resource for advancing research in hearing loss.

 VicCHILD is the Victorian Childhood Hearing Longitudinal Databank.

-It collects different information from children and their families to create a unique resource for advancing research in hearing loss.
+We collect different information from children and their families to create a unique resource for advancing research in hearing loss.

 VicCHILD is the Victorian Childhood Hearing Longitudinal Databank.

-It collects different information from children and their families to create a unique resource for advancing research in hearing loss.

-VicCHILD is a Victorian register and research databank of children born with a permanent hearing loss, based at the Royal Children’s Hospital in Melbourne.
 We collect different information from children and their families to create a unique resource for advancing research in hearing loss.

-Over 1,100 Victorian families have already contributed data to VicCHILD.
+VicCHILD is a Victorian register and research databank of children born with permanent hearing loss, based at the Royal Children’s Hospital in Melbourne.

-Dr Valerie Sung: VicCHILD
+Watch Dr Valerie Sung talk about VicCHILD

 Each year in Victoria, around 110 babies are born with a permanent hearing loss.
 As these children grow, they can face challenges in things that come naturally to others, like language and learning, and their quality of life.